yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/configure-backup-storage.md

    ![NFS Cloud Provider Configuration](/images/yp/cloud-provider-configuration-backup-nfs.png)<br><br>

-3. Use the **Configuration Name** field to provide a meaning name for you backup configuration.
+3. Use the **Configuration Name** field to provide a meaningful name for your backup configuration.

 4. Complete the **NFS Storage Path** field by entering `/backup` or another directory that provides read, write, and access permissions to the SSH user of the YugabyteDB Anywhere instance.